-The last two rolls above is where things got really interesting for me.
-The unexpected sun help me reaffirm my faith in not only pushing film but also pushing to these kinds of extremes.
-Importantly, it reaffirmed my thinking that film should not only be pushed to attain smaller apertures and faster shutter speeds in poor light, but also for the artistic effect – in bright sunlight.
+The last two rolls above are where things got really interesting for me.
+The unexpected sun helped me reaffirm my faith in not only pushing film but also pushing to these kinds of extremes.
+Importantly, it reaffirmed my thinking that film should not only be pushed to attain smaller apertures and faster shutter speeds in poor light but also for the artistic effect – in bright sunlight.
 It’s something that I did quite a bit of in 2015 and seeing these results has made me want to do more, even when the idea seems ridiculous.

 Anyone up for some summer HP5+ at EI3200, f/22 and 1/2000 sec?